Shashank519915/StellaBot/README.md

 - The weather information is fetched using the [OpenWeatherMaps API](https://openweathermap.org/).
 - Jokes are retrieved from the [JokesAPI v 2.0]([https://jokesapi.io/](https://sv443.net/jokeapi/v2/)).
 - Trivia games is built using the database from the [Open Trivia Database](https://opentdb.com/).
+- Grammar Check is initiated using the [TextGears API(RapidAPI)](https://rapidapi.com/Textgears/api/textgears).

 ## Disclaimer